stoktobekova/check-packages-with-bash-script/README.md

 ```
 #Hello Team!
 In this project the bash script checks if all the necessary packages are installed in bastion host every time when bastion host reloaded,
-otherwise all packages checked manually.
+otherwise all packages were checked manually.
 If one of the packages is not installed script should say package_name is not installed.

 To use this script use this link please "https://github.com/stoktobekova/check-packages-with-bash-script.git"